ckay314/OSPREI/README.md

 - `SatLon` - The longitude of the satellite or other body of interest. *[0°]*
 - `SatR` - The radial distance of the satellite or other body of interest. *[213 Rs]*
 - `SatRot` - The orbital speed of the satellite or other body of interest. *[2.8e-6 rad/s]*
+- `SatPath` - A text file with either the path of a single satellite (use .sat) or a list of satellite positions for the multi sat version (use .sats).
-- `includeSIT` - Whether or not to include the sheath in front of the flux rope in FIDO.
+- `includePUP` - Whether or not to include the sheath in front of the flux rope in FIDO.
 It does require a CME moving faster than the background solar wind at the time of arrival.
 Can only be set to True or False. *[False]*
+- `doMH` - Include the MEOW-HiSS model for a time-dependent HSS in the background SW.
+If True then MHarea and MHdist need to be provided.
+- `doYaw` - Include yaw rotation in interplanetary space.
+This is only worth including if using a non-uniform background (i.e. MEOW-HiSS) otherwise the forces are balanced and there is no torque/rotation.
 - `ObsDataFile` - Name of a text file containing observational data to compare to in the figures.

 Of the non-required input parameters, we strongly suggest at least making educated guesses for CMEAWp, CMEM, FRBscale, FRTscale, FRpol, and the solar wind properties rather than resorting to defaults.
 These CME properties likely scale with CME size/speed so it is likely better to use values larger than the defaults for fast CMEs and smaller than for slow CMEs.